Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 DvD: Well, an excellent question.
 And the answer actually was provided by my family doctor who called a couple of days ago to check in.
 And I asked her, how are you doing all this crisis, figuring that she'd be nervous about being exposed to virus patients.
 And instead, she said, "Oh, this is the kind of era I've lived for.
 I've been waiting for this, where I can really use all my skills."

-And that’s the same way we at, Kamakura, both with institutional clients and with retail through the Corporate Bond Investor feel about this market.
-And so at the retail level, we use ratio to sort out value of reward to risk.
+And that's the same way we at, Kamakura, both with institutional clients and with retail through the Corporate Bond Investor feel about this market.
+And so at the retail level, we use ratio to sort out value the reward to risk.
 And we use slightly different analytics for the institutional market.
 But at the retail level, we look at the ratio between the credit spread or premium over treasuries for an issuer and divide that by the annualized default probabilities of the issuer.

 So just like someone pricing a fire insurance policy, you want the premium on the policy to definitely be larger than your expected loss from a fire on that particular house and hopefully many multiples of that just in case your estimates of the probability of fire and correct.